EthelChila01/Data-Professional-Survey-Breakdown/README.md

    3. What are their average salaries respective of their jobtitles
    4. What is the avarage age of the survey takers?
    5. What is the most their favourite programming language?
-   6. How difficult was it to break into the data field (ranked from "easy", "difficult", "Very difficult", "neither easy nor difficult"?
+   6. How difficult was it to break into the data field (ranked from "ea
-   7. How satisfied are they with their salaries (ranked from 0 to 10)?
+   7. What is the average salary per gender?
    8. How happy are they with their Work-life balance (ranked from 0 to 10)?
 For now, these are some of the questions we need to answer, this may change as we progress down our analysis.